MuleTools/txTenna/README.md

 #### Broadcast a transaction by SMS:

-1. Launch txTenna and enter the mobile phone number of a known Pony Relay device in the toolbar settings.
-A known UK based Pony Relay (+447490741539) will be automatically entered.
+1. Launch txTenna and enter the mobile phone number of a known txTenna device in the toolbar settings.
+A known UK based txTenna relay (+447490741539) will be automatically entered.
 If adding a different mobile number make sure to use international format.

 2. From the main screen either scan the QR code of a signed transaction or select 'SMS Broadcast' from FAB menu and paste the transaction in the popup.
 Confirm the relaying of the transaction when prompted.
 (You can create and display raw signed transactions with [Samourai Wallet](https://www.samouraiwallet.com))